 IT Services Trends

-Savwoir: Deployment services, staff augmentation, and adoption are areas where there are great partner opportunities to offer services on top of UCaaS and CCaaS.
+Savwoir: Deployment services, IT staff augmentation, and adoption are areas where there are great partner opportunities to offer services on top of UCaaS and CCaaS.
 I know of a company that helps customers install cloud communication services that spun out that team into a new company because they were growing so fast.

 Oisin: Organizations, especially large ones, are doing cost-benefit analyses of hiring specialists to perform installation and related services versus doing it themselves.
 I am starting to see a shift in thinking where companies are more frequently feeling like it makes sense to have a cloud communications expert, who does this stuff every day, do the work rather than an IT staff that is already overburdened.